• Skip to main content

 Joss Dyckson

-We will go over how to grill onions step-by-step including wedges, rings and in foil packages.
+Here I will go over how to grill onions step-by-step including wedges, rings and whole in foil packages.
+Whether it be red, yellow or white, onions adds a smoky flavor and added texture to many dishes like burgers, salads or all on their own.

 5 from 1 vote